Inventing A New Color — from Schooled Haze

 Grandpa had already taught me that red and yellow paint made orange; that yellow and blue paint made green; and that red and blue paint made purple.
 So, obviously, most of my experiments involved various proportions of red and green, purple and yellow or orange and blue.
 Most of them ended up as fairly similar shades of gray-brown.
 But if I mixed very carefully, I produced not dull gray-brown but something with a slight tinge of something…new!
 I somehow found other jars because I needed more than just the supply offered by one a day lunch-time maraschino cherry jars.
 I didn’t think bigger jars would have anything to do with inventing a new color, but it was possible.
 After a few weeks, grandpa and grandma came over to visit again.
 And again, I interrupted their dull living room buzz talk by showing off my latest creation.
 This time, I was more apprehensive.
 The first time, after all, I had known for sure I had a new color.
 This time, I was uncertain.
 I waited for the right opportunity — that slight pause in the buzz-talk — to display my new creation.

 “I’ve seen that,” Grandpa said and turned back to buzz-talk.
 I wasn’t yet old enough to argue.
 And, even now, years later, if someone claims they have seen a color and you think they have not seen the color, I am still not sure how to argue.
 Convincing other people is seldom an easy task and convincing them that their own perception is limited — that is extremely difficult.
 Many times, I have heard the old saw, “In the land of the blind, the one-eyed man is king.”
 I actually doubt that.
-I suspect in the land of the blind, the one-eyed man is more likely to be declared in league with Satan and gets stoned to death.
+I suspect in the land of the blind, the one-eyed man is more likely to be declared in league with Satan and ends up being stoned to death.

 Let’s think about this.
 Suppose you are the one-eyed person in the land of the blind.
 Say everyone is hungry and you see a berry bush a couple hundred yards away.
 Now what?
 Well, you could say, “Hey, everyone!
 I see a berry bush over there (uselessly pointing).
 Let’s go pick some berries.”
 Everyone else says, “What berry bush?
 I don’t feel one.
 I don’t hear one.
 I don’t smell one.
 There’s no berry bush.
 Be quiet and stop talking non-sense.”
 Alternatively, you could just quietly walk over to the berry bush and bring back a small quantity for everyone to share.
 Of course, if everyone went, you could bring back a lot more, but no-one wants to follow you.
 You bring back some berries but people would be suspicious.
 They might well think you had been hiding these and had many more you failed to share.